-- → Encourage better internal corporate governance within companies, such as improving the independence and quality of boards of directors. - > Consult with companies on how they should be integrating sustainability into long-term strategic decision-making. - >> Share guidance for companies on material sustainability issues, global initiatives and other opportunities that encourage ESG disclosure. - → Encourage companies to hold a non-binding shareholder vote on the sustainability report or strategy.
+- Encourage better internal corporate governance within companies, such as improving the independence and quality of boards of directors - Consult with companies on how they should be integrating sustainability into long-term strategic decision-making - Share guidance for companies on material sustainability issues, global initiatives and other opportunities that encourage ESG disclosure; and - on material sustainability issues, global initiatives and other opportunities that encourage ESG disclosure; and on the sustainability report or strategy.

-Another driver of responsible investment is the growing supply of products and services to help investors manage portfolios, and at the same time to disseminate best practices among business organizations.
-Sustainability indexes and special listing segments on securities exchanges, as well as research firms and rating agencies that specialize in ESG have expanded exponentially.
+Another driver of responsible investment is the growing supply of products and services to help investors manage portfolios, and at the same time to disseminate best practices among business organisations.
+Sustainability indexes and special listing segments on securities exchanges, as well as research firms and rating agencies that specialise in ESG have expanded exponentially.